Druid-d/Extension/README.md

 # Extension
-Уxtensions to help focus on programming
+Extensions to help focus on programming